The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

     // Session exists — look up and return the user const user = await userModel.find(userId);

-    if (!user) return res.status(401).send(null);
+    // If no valid user — user is not logged in if (!user) return res.status(401).send(null);

-    res.send(user);
+    // The user was found — user IS logged in res.send(user);
   } catch (err) {
     next(err);